-The Bristol Channel unlike the English Channel has only been swum 20 times overall, and the Ilfracombe to Swansea crossing only by 4 individuals and one relay, the first swim being 1927.
-Henley Mermaids will be the first all-female team to swim across to Swansea.
+The Bristol Channel unlike the English Channel has only been swum 20 times overall, and the Ilfracombe to Swansea crossing only by 4 individuals and one relay (in wetsuits), the first swim being 1927.
+Henley Mermaids will be the first all-female team and first relay team to be swimming skins (in costumes, no wetsuit, abiding by channel swimming rules) to swim across to Swansea.
 There are 3 distance options for crossing.

 Shortest route: Weston Super Mare to Penarth 16k